-SAN AGUSTIN CHURCH, LAREDO
+SAN AGUSTIN CATHEDRAL, LAREDO

-SAN AGUSTÍN CHURCH, LAREDO.
-San Agustín Church in Laredo began in 1760 when the bishop of Guadalajara sent the first resident pastor in response to the pleas of the first settlers, who had founded Laredo in 1755.
+SAN AGUSTÍN CATHEDRAL, LAREDO.
+San Agustín Cathedral in Laredo began as a church in 1760 when Bishop of Guadalajara Fray Francisco de San Buena Ventura sent the first resident pastor, Fr.
+Juan José de Lafita y Verri, in response to the pleas of the first settlers and Tomás Sánchez de la Barrera y Garza, who had founded Laredo in 1755.
 For their spiritual care the residents had depended on the Franciscan priest at the town of Revilla, fifty miles downriver.
 The new Laredo pastor and his successors were all secular clergy (see CATHOLIC DIOCESAN CHURCH OF SPANISH AND MEXICAN TEXAS).
 The first chapel was a simple mud-plastered palisade construction.
 When the townsite was measured off in 1767, the east side of the plaza or main square was reserved for the construction of a church and a priest's house.
+Money was raised from rents from common lands and fees from the small Rio Grande ferry for non-Laredoans.
+Locals contributed their labor as well and hauled rocks for the church walls.
 At the same time the territory across the river (now the site of Nuevo Laredo) was annexed to Laredo and thus also came under the care of San Agustín parish.
 When the Diocese of Linares or Nuevo León was established in 1777, Laredo came under its jurisdiction.
 Raids by Apaches and Comanches intensified in the 1770s, and a military company was permanently garrisoned in the town.
 The Laredo pastor took on the additional responsibility of chaplain to the troops.

 The church may have been rebuilt around 1800.
 Another rebuilding effort begun in 1815 was abandoned in 1824 with only the foundations completed.
 The people's straitened economic conditions-a result of the combined effects of the Mexican War of Independence, Indian raids, and extreme weather-only allowed for the repair of the old church, which measured sixteen by 120 feet.
 The pastor who retired in 1808 after serving for two decades was a staunch royalist, but his two successors during the revolutionary decade apparently sympathized with the insurgent cause although Laredo never joined the revolt.
-From 1814 to 1818 the pastor of San Agustín added the care of the short-lived upriver settlement of Palafoxqv to his duties.
+From 1814 to 1818 the pastor of San Agustín added the care of the short-lived upriver settlement of Palafox to his duties.